rashadism/openchoreo/docs/contributors/development-process.md

 ## Issue triage frequency

-Issue triage process should happen at least once a week.
-If issue count is not manageable, maintainers and contributors should plan to do several triage sessions to bring the issue countdown.
+The issue triage process should happen at least once a week.
+If the issue count is not manageable, maintainers and contributors should plan to do several triage sessions to bring the issue count down.

 ## Issue triage process

 Issue triaging should be done using Github issues.
-Maintainers and contributors should first filter issues based on below criteria.
+Maintainers and contributors should first filter issues based on the below criteria.

 * Belongs to your Area label
-* Belongs to New Feature, Impprovement, Bug issue types
+* Belongs to New Feature, Improvement, Bug issue types
-* Not in ‘OpenChoreo Release Management’ project board
+* Not in 'OpenChoreo Release Management' project board

-Then for each issue type follow below sections
+Then for each issue type follow the below sections

 ### Feature triage process

-Type Feature represent feature requests opened by community.
-These request should be first taken through the approval process according to this(./../proposals/README.md) document.
-If approval is not granted then issue should be closed off with the reason.
-If approval is granted
+Type/Feature represents feature requests opened by the community.
+These requests should be first taken through the approval process according to this (./../proposals/README.md) document.
+If approval is not granted then the issue should be closed off with the reason.
+If approval is granted:
-* Open a Type/Epic issue representing new feature
+* Open a Type/Epic issue representing the new feature
 * Add relevant details to the epic
 * Add the epic to the [OpenChoreo Release Management](https://github.com/orgs/openchoreo/projects/5) project board and assign the milestone, area and priority.
 * Close off the New Feature issue pointing to the epic

 ### Improvement triage process
-* Initiate a discussion within the issue to decide validity of the requirement
+* Initiate a discussion within the issue to decide the validity of the requirement
-* If improvement request is valid then assign the relevant milestone, area and priority.
+* If the improvement request is valid then assign the relevant milestone, area and priority.
 * Add the improvement to the [OpenChoreo Release Management](https://github.com/orgs/openchoreo/projects/5) project board

 ### Bug Triage Process
-* Initiate a discussion within the issue to decide validity of the bug
+* Initiate a discussion within the issue to decide the validity of the bug
 * If the bug is valid then assign the relevant milestone, area and priority.
 *
 * Add the bug to the [OpenChoreo Release Management](https://github.com/orgs/openchoreo/projects/5) project board